-Patient organisations in countries outside the Orphanet network can be registered in the database at their demand if they are an alliance and/or a member of EURORDIS and if they have a legal status or they are registered in an official journal.
+Patient organisations in countries outside the Orphanet network can be registered in the database at their demand if they are an alliance and/or a member of EURORDIS and if they have a legal status or they are registered in an official journal (172 patient associations are registered in this way).
 However, Orphanet does not ensure the regular update of this information.
 A disclaimer informing the users of this is available on the resource page of the website.

 Research related resources (research projects, clinical trials, patient registries, biobanks and variant databases) funded by funding agencies in countries outside of the Orphanet network are collected by the coordinating team if the funding agency is a member of the IRDiRC consortium.
-Patient registries outside of the Orphanet consortium can also be registered if they fulfil inclusion criteria (Please refer to the technical procedures for an exhaustive list of inclusion criteria).
+Patient registries outside of the Orphanet consortium can also be registered if they fulfil inclusion criteria (Please refer to the technical procedures for an exhaustive list of inclusion criteria): 66 patient registries are included in Orphanet following this procedure.